ismael3s/ismael3s/README.md

 * Enjoy jumping rope
 * Spending time with my girlfriend and my cat
 * Reading on platforms like dev.to, Medium, and daily.dev
-* Sometimes I like to play games like Elden Ring
+* Sometimes I like to play games
 * Writing about what I'm learning using Markdown

 ## What I'm Learning / What I Want to Do